Niepelnosprytny/remote-service-system-server-and-dashboard/README.md

   - `index.post.ts`: Accepts multipart FormData with a file or files, optional report_id, and optional comment_id, and inserts new file record(s) into the database.
 - `/api/notification/byUser/[id].get.ts`: Accepts a user ID as a URL parameter and returns data from the notification and user_notification tables for the given user ID.
 - `/api/notification/index.post.ts`: Works like the generic post endpoint, but accepts an extra parameter, the `users` array, which contains IDs of users, and sends notifications through FCM.
 The users array is used to insert records into the user_notification table.
-- `/api/report/index.post.ts`: Works like the generic post endpoint, but accepts an extra parameter, a `users` array that contains user IDs and is used to insert data into the report_handled_by table.
 - `/api/user/[id].patch.ts`: Works like the generic patch endpoint, but hashes the plain password before inserting.
 - `/api/user/index.post.ts`: Returns a message that says to use `/api/auth/register` instead.
 - `/api/userNotification/updateSeen/index.patch.ts` - Takes `ids` array and `seen` boolean (0 or 1) as parameters.
 Updates `seen` value for all given `ids`.